 It’s important to maintain a regular fitness schedule, especially for those who travel frequently.
 Fortunately, we don’t have to skip our workouts just because we’re traveling.

-Here’s a few tips and trick to help you maintain your schedule and stay on track.
+Here are a few tips and tricks to help you maintain your schedule and stay on track.